 At OIC 2023 it was agreed that there is currently no need to further investigate the harmonization on polymers and tonnage limits as previous included in the TOR.
 These aspects are not directly influenced by other elements of the TOR and therefore do not require an integrated approach.
 In addition, the HMCS is considered more protective on these aspects than REACH and thereby fits the ‘REACH-plus’ concept.

+OIC 2025 agreed that the work of ICG-REACH should consider the potential input from the results of the Joint industry Project on Chronic Marine Toxicity.

 Scope of Work

-5. ICG-REACH will develop proposals for submission to OIC 2025 on how further harmonisation between the OSPAR HMCS and REACH regulation could be achieved.
+5. ICG-REACH will prepare a report for submission to OIC 2026 on how further harmonisation between the OSPAR HMCS and REACH regulation could be achieved.
 The scope of work covers the contribution of OIC to task S2.O4.T1 of the NEAES 2030, including on the issue of CHARM Assessment Factors (AFs) not being accepted under the REACH Regulation.
 In terms of further harmonisation between OSPAR HMCS and REACH, ICG REACH will progress the following:

 Work towards the identification of those substances that cannot demonstrate safe use under REACH Regulation at an efficacious dose and support the development of an agreed plan of action to demonstrate safe use.